-- 13. Double-click the left mouse button on the result filename to see it displayed in the Synplify Editing Window. - 14.
+- 14. When synthesis is done, Synplify creates the result file with the filename specified in the user interface. - Double-click the left mouse button on the result filename to see it displayed in the Synplify Editing Window. - 15.
 Click the View Log button to see the log file, including Resource Usage Reports.